minprog/platforms/data-structures/jaccard/contents.md

 ### Step 3: Analyze (again)

 Again, for every function in the file, write in the commentary its new big O complexity.
 Write it down so that it is easy to see both the original complexity and the improved one.

-## How to Submit

-Submit your repository URL below.
-This should look something like: `https://github.com/minprog-platforms/your_repo_name`.